 1. Property managers don’t have the financial risk the property owner has.

 While you earn money working for the property owner, you don’t have many of the same risks as the property owner.
-You don’t need to worry about declining property values in regard to your outstanding loans, and you don’t have to be concerned with changing interest rates.
+You don’t need to worry about declining property values regarding your outstanding loans, and you don’t have to be concerned with changing interest rates.

 However, a property manager’s job is to make money for the property owner, so you do need to have a clear understanding of the expenses to maintain the property, which will help you decide how much to charge in rent as well as what discounts or incentives you can offer to keep quality tenants longer.
 It will also help you understand how much money can be used for property improvements.